• Skip to primary navigation

 On top of that, sourdough bread is just better for you.
 The wild yeast breaks down the proteins and carbohydrates in the bread, making it more easily digestible.

-Remember, sourdough bread made with wheat flour is not gluten free.
-Yes, the fermentation process will break down the gluten proteins, but it does not fully eliminate them.
+Remember, sourdough bread made with wheat flour is not gluten-free.
+Yes, the fermentation process will break down the gluten proteins but it does not fully eliminate them.
 You’ve been warned.

-For the past few months, I’ve been working on creating a gluten-free sourdough starter, and then using that starter in a slew of recipes.
+For the past few months, I’ve been working on creating a gluten-free sourdough starter and then using that starter in a slew of recipes.

-Today I want to share everything I’ve learned about making a homemade gluten-free sourdough starter so you can get busy making that delicious sourdough bread too.
+Today, I want to share everything I’ve learned about making a homemade gluten-free sourdough starter so you can get busy making that delicious sourdough bread, too.

 Beginner’s Guide to Making a Sourdough Starter

-Give yourself at least a week to make your starter before making a bread, although ideally you’ll allow your sourdough starter to develop longer.
+Give yourself at least a week to make your starter before making bread, although ideally, you’ll allow your sourdough starter to develop longer.
 The older your sourdough starter, the more tangy and flavorful it will be.
 Some sourdough starters have been passed on from generation to generation, giving a sourdough taste like no other.

 You’ll need a few simple supplies to make your starter.